9 Best Investment Apps in the UK for 2024

 Interactive Investor

-Interactive Investor is an award-winning multi-asset broker that provides a wealth of market opportunities for DIY investors.
-With a trusted background in providing expert financial insights and analysis, its trading platforms are equally rich in detail.
+Interactive Investor is an award-winning multi-asset broker that offers DIY investors a wealth of market opportunities.
+With a trusted background in expert financial insights and analysis, its trading platforms are equally rich in detail.
 It offers a strong array of account types and app features, and its online reviews are overwhelmingly positive.

 Interactive Investor Account Types: Stocks & Shares ISA, GIA, SIPP, Junior ISA, Cash savings account, Super Investor